-Comments Describe the size of the fishery in a method that provides context for the size of the fishery in relation to other users. - Record the average catch in appropriate units, over a representative time span for the fishery (the time period may differ between species). e.g., 40,000 lbs/yr, 2010-2014 Describe the size of the fishery in a method that provides context for the size of the fishery in relation to other users. - Record the average effort (number of boats, number of fishers, etc.) over a representative time span for the fishery. e.g., 2000 boat-days per year, 2012-2014 Describe the size of the fishery in a method that provides context for the size of the fishery in relation to other users. -Record the range of percentages that the fishery takes of the total exploitation rate (e.g., 50-75%), or provide the mean total exploitation rate over a specified time period (e.g., 25%, 2005-2010)
+Column Comments Mean Catch (pcs/lbs) Describe the size of the fishery in a method that provides context for the size of the fishery in relation to other users. - Record the average catch in appropriate units, over a representative time span for the fishery (the time period may differ between species). e.g., 40,000 lbs/yr, 2010-2014 Mean Effort (boat-days, fishers, etc) Describe the size of the fishery in a method that provides context for the size of the fishery in relation to other users. - Record the average effort (number of boats, number of fishers, etc.) over a representative time span for the fishery. e.g., 2000 boat-days per year, 2012-2014 % TAC Describe the size of the fishery in a method that provides context for the size of the fishery in relation to other users. -Record the range of percentages that the fishery takes of the total exploitation rate (e.g., $50-75\%$), or provide the mean total exploitation rate over a specified time period (e.g., 25% , $2005-2010$)